 State capital of New South Wales and the most populous city in Oceania, the Australian east coast city of Sydney provides a spectacular setting for running.
 Sydney surrounds the world’s largest natural harbor, and sprawls towards the Blue Mountains to the west.
 The city’s countless coves, good weather, and numerous beaches along the coast provide great running opportunities.
-Additionally, between the Opera House, Harbor Bridge, the Central Business District skyscrapers, lighthouses and ferries, there is no shortage of places to explore!
-Our guide to running in Sydney includes a tour of the main central Sydney sites, a path along Iron Cove Bay, routes in the Bondi Beach and Manly Beach areas, numerous parks, Olympic sites, and even Sydney’s own version of Heartbreak Hill!
-Most of the best places to run in Sydney are centrally located or accessible via transport.
+Additionally, between the Opera House, Harbour Bridge, the Central Business District skyscrapers, lighthouses and ferries, there is no shortage of places to explore!
+We’ve researched more than 20 routes for running in Sydney, incorporating the city’s spectacular geography, numerous parks, and extensive system of trails and paths.

 Our guide to the best places to run in Sydney is divided into three areas.
 In central Sydney, highlights include our ‘runseeing’ tour and numerous routes around Darling Harbor, Lavender Bay, numerous bays and quays.
 Just west of the CBD, we love Iron Cove Bay and some great running in the Olympic Park area.
 In North Sydney, there are great routes in Manly and the northern beaches.
 Just south of the CBD is the incomparable Bondi Beach, as well as Centennial Park, and the Victoria Park/university area.
 Just a bit outside the city, we recommend the Cooks River Trail, and paths around the Chipping Norton Lake.